 Contact number: 020 7806 4030

-If you are, or think you could be, pregnant, you must tell your doctor before your scan
+If you are, or think you could be, pregnant, please tell your doctor before booking a mammogram.

 How much does a Mammogram cost?

-The price shown includes all hospital-related costs for your Mammogram.
+*The price shown is an estimated guide to the hospital-related costs for your Mammogram.
 It does not include consultation fees or any additional diagnostics that may be required.
+Your final cost may vary depending on your individual clinical needs, the procedure performed,

 How to pay for your Mammogram